 If your business is in the early stages, you may want to start with one of Shopify’s own themes.
 Read our tips on how to choose a Shopify theme from their theme store.
 As you’re getting your Shopify store set up, you’ll also want to keep in mind these Shopify blog design basics and Shopify email pop-up best practices.
 Once you’re really rocking and rolling, you might even feel ready to tackle some Shopify conversion optimization, aka tweaking your store so that you make even more sales!

 If all of that feels too overwhelming to manage yourself, or if you’ve outgrown Shopify’s theme store and are ready for a custom Shopify website, we can help!

-If you’ve been struggling with a DIY design for your brand and website, and your website just doesn’t match up to the level that the rest of your business is at, a custom Shopify design is worth the investment.
-Take a look at how the re-brand and custom Shopify design we did for Handcrafted HoneyBee transformed them from a growing DIY brand to a serious (yet fun!) business.
+If you’ve been struggling with a DIY design for your brand and website, and your website just doesn’t match up to the level that the rest of your business is at, a custom Shopify ecommerce website is worth the investment.